xaviervia/react-dream/README.md

   }))
 ```

-#### style(getStyleFromProps)
+#### style(props => stylesToAdd : Object)

-Takes a function from props to a style object.
+The `style` helper gives a simple way of adding properties to the `style` prop of the target component.
+It takes a function from props to a style object.
 The function will be invoked each time with the props.
 The result will be set as the `style` prop of the wrapper component.
 If there are styles coming from outside, they will be merged together with the result of this function.
 For example:

 ```js
 const Title = Html.H1